-File Name for Contents (See the FY 2022 RFA, the Check Off

-PDF Application Package, and NIFA
+File Name for PDF Attachment (or Application Form/ Section) Contents (see the FY23 RFA, the Application Package, and NIFA Grants Application Guide) Check-Off

-Attachment(or Grants.govApplication Guide)

-Application

-Form/Section)

 SF-424 R&R Forms in the Application Package - see

-Cover Sheet instructions in the NIFA Grants.gov
+Cover Sheet instructions in the NIFA Grants.gov Application

-Application

 Project/Perf.
 Guide for all three (3) forms

 Site

 Location(s)

 Other Project

 Information

-Project Summary Use the suggested template at:

-(PDF) NIFA-19-004 BFRDP Project Summary
+Project Summary (PDF) Use the suggested template at: NIFA-19-004 BFRDP Project Summary Format

-T 11 CC Format

 Table of Contents Have you included a one-page table of contents?

 Title

-List of Project Directors/Co-PDs &
+List of Project Directors/Co-PDs & Institutions

-Institutions

 Project summary- 250 words or less

-List of other collaborating organizations

-not on PD/co PD list
+List of other collaborating organizations not on PD/co PD list

 Logic Model in graphic depiction

-Percent of total federal funds

-allocated to NGO/CBO/SAEOs

-Percent of budget allocated to serving

-military veterans if applicable

-Percent of budget allocated to serving

-socially-disadvantaged audiences if

-applicable

-List of previous BFRDP projects that PD

-has led

-Project Narrative (PDF) No More Than 20 Pages, Including the FollowingSections: Check Off

-1. Introduction

-2. Objectives and Outcomes

-3. Approach

-4. Personnel and Resources

-5. Plan for Outcome Based Reporting

-(with summary table)

-6. Management and Collaboration Plan

-Additional section(s) beyond 20 - page

-limit if applicable:

-1. Response to Previous Review

-(if Resubmission) - limit one

-(1) page

-2. Prior BFRDP Accomplishments - limit

-one (1) page

-7. NIFA Data Management Plan - limit two

-(2) pages, will not count among the twenty

-(20) page narrative.

-Bibliography (pdf) Bibliography and References (no page limit)

-Letter of Signed letter(s) that Partners have agreed

-Commitment to their role in the project and to abide by

-Organization management plan; often multiple

-Name(pdf attachments, no page limit.

-attachment(s))

-R&R Senior/Key Information and Biographical Sketch

-Person Profile form for each person.
-Current and

-(form) Pending Support is required with this

-application.

-R&R Personal Providing this information is required.

-Data

-R&R Budget Complete three (3) R&R budget forms

-Federaland Non- reflecting eachyear of the project; plus, a

-Federal (form) total final budget, annual budgets are

-required at the time of application.
+File Name for PDF Attachment (or Application Form/ Section) Contents (see the FY23 RFA, the Application Package, and NIFA Grants Application Guide) Check-Off Percent of total federal funds allocated to NGO/CBO/SAEOs Percent of budget allocated to serving military veterans if applicable Percent of budget allocated to serving socially disadvantaged audiences (if applicable) List of previous BFRDP projects that PD has led 1.
+Introduction 2.
+Objectives and Outcomes 3.
+Approach 4.
+Personnel and Resources 5.
+Plan for Outcome Based Reporting (with summary table) 6.
+Management and Collaboration Plan Additional section(s) beyond 20-page limit if applicable a.
+Response to Previous Review (if Resubmission) - limit one (1) page b.
+Prior BFRDP Accomplishments - limit one (1) page 7.
+NIFA Data Management Plan - limit two (2) pages will not count among the twenty (20) page narrative.
+Bibliography (pdf) Bibliography and References (no page limit) Letter of Commitment Organization Name(pdf attachment(s)) Signed letter(s) that partners have agreed to their role in the project and to abide by management plan; often multiple attachments, no page limit.
+R&R Senior/Key Person Profile (form) Information and Bibliographical Sketch form for each person.
+Current and Pending Support is required with this application.
+R&R Personal Data Providing this information is required.
+R&R Budget Federal Complete three (3) R&R budget forms reflecting each year of the project; plus, a and Non- Federal (form) total final budget, annual budgets are required at the time of application.
+Budget Justification Explain each item, no page limit.
+The (PDF) Budget Justification must list matching sources along with the identification of the entity(ies) providing the match as well as the total dollar amount being pledged.

-Budget Justification (PDF) Explain each item, no page limit.
-The Budget Justification must list matching sources along with the identification of the entity(ies) providing the matchas well as the total dollar amount being pledged.
-NIFA is no longer requiring written verification of commitments of matching support and pledge agreements).
+File Name for PDF Attachment (or Application Form/ Section) Contents (see the FY23 RFA, the Application Package, and NIFA Grants Application Guide) Check-Off NIFA is no longer requiring written verification of commitments of matching support and pledge agreements).
 If you are requesting a waiver of the match, include your rationale for the waiver.

-R&R Sub- Required if any sub-awards

-award

-Budget

-(form)

-Supplemental Program Code = BFRDA for Standard

-Information Grants Program Code = BFRDB for

-Form(form) Educational Grants Program Code =

-BFRDC for Clearinghouse Grants

-Conflict of Complete a Conflict-of-Interest form for

-Interest(PDF) each key/senior person Conflict of Interest

-then combine them into one (1) PDF

-document to attach
+R&R Sub- award Budget (form) Required if any sub-awards Supplemental Information Form(form) Program Code = BFRDA for Standard Grants Program Code = BFRDB for Education Grants Program Code Conflict of Interest (PDF) Complete a Conflict-of-Interest form for each key/senior person.
+Conflict of Interest then combined into one (1) PDF document to attach.